The TRUTH About Online Dating When You’re Ready For a Relationship

 TRUTH #2.
 Online Dating Feels Like Online Shopping… But It Isn’t.

 Oh my goodness… nothing makes me smile like online shopping.
-The fact that I can find the perfect outfit for an event, order a reoccurring shipment of toilet paper, and completely redecorate my living room…all while in my PJs, watching Real Housewives, and eating Baked Lays is AMAZING!!!
+The fact that I can find the perfect outfit for an event, order a recurring shipment of toilet paper, and completely redecorate my living room…all while in my PJs, watching Real Housewives, and eating Baked Lays is AMAZING!!!

 I pride myself on being an incredibly skilled online shopper.
 If I want something… I WILL find it.